ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/jones-lattin-talmadge.md

 {{% fig "talmadge/475brooktondaleroad46" "350" "img,link" /%}}
 </div>

 In the middle bedroom, the carpet, closet doors and overhead light all remained when I arrived.
 Initially, this ceiling was also painted blue with white clouds and more glow-in-the-dark stars.
 I eventually repainted this room also.
 After my last cat died, I ripped up the shag carpet, which along with the underlayment was very tattered and worn, and had clearly been there for a very long time.
-The carpet covered a heat vent that is apparently disconnected from the rest of the ductwork, and the hardwood floor beneath needed some work to fully restore, as several patches had been made with 2x4 unstained pine lumber, and wall paint had dripped onto the floorboards in the past.
-Instead of trying to restore the original hardwood floor, I left it in place, and I personally installed new hardwood bamboo flooring on top of it.
+The carpet covered a heat vent that is apparently disconnected from the rest of the ductwork, and the hardwood floor beneath needed some work to fully restore, as several patches had been made with 2x4 unstained pine lumber, and wall paint used in the past had dripped onto and smeared the floorboards.
+Instead of trying to restore the original hardwood floor, I left it in place, and I personally installed new hardwood bamboo flooring over top of it.

 <div class="cols">
 {{% fig "talmadge/475brooktondaleroad43" "350" "img,link" /%}}